 What's New in Version 5

 Here you can see information on the latest releases of the program.
-Get notifications about new releases.
+Get notifications of new releases.
 RSS Feed

 - Invalid file system characters in report name prevent a report from being saved to a storage

 - Wrong layout of the Host Details view when the host information is expanded

 - The client exits with fatal error when the custom sound preview fails

 - A path on CD, DVD or RAM disk is not treated as an absolute local path

 - The report file name template editor contains ellipses button that performs no action

 - Editing a Group in parallel with hosts creating process may lead to the inconsistent state of the program database, which leads to critical errors when starting and running the program

 - A critical error occurs when closing the program with the Log view in a floating state